AdrienPlacais/LightWin/docs/manual/configuration.files.rst

    :widths: 30, 5, 50, 10, 5
    :header-rows: 1

-See also: :mod:`config.files` and the :ref:`TraceWin compatibility note<TraceWin compatibility note>`.
+See also: :mod:`config.files` and the :ref:`TraceWin compatibility note<TraceWin-compatibility-note>`.